 • Follow the DRESS CODE

 What is the time commitment?
 Youth/Teen Camp cabin leaders serve for two nights during the weekend retreats and for a week during summer.
-TCL Cabin leaders serve for a three consecutive weeks for TCL or for a one week with the Jr TCLers.
+TCL Cabin leaders serve for three or four consecutive weeks for TCL (depending on session) or for one week with Jr TCLers.

 Do I have to pay to cabin lead?
 Thank you for recognizing there is a cost associated with hosting volunteers.
 In our ministry, you do not need to pay to participate as a volunteer.
 And all of your meals are free!

 Do I get paid to cabin lead?
 Cabin leaders are not paid.
 With over 30,000 volunteer hours donated each year, LBC couldn't exist without your gift of time!

 Can parents serve as cabin leaders to their own son or daughter?
 Yes.
 We encourage dads to to get involved at camp while a son is a camper and we welcome moms to get involved while a daughter is attending.
 We can put you in the same cabin if you would like.

 Can I request a cabin with campers who go to my church?
 Yes.
 We try to pair campers with leaders who are in their church so that when they return home there is a natural follow up for the campers and someone who will remain in their life.
 It's our hope that if a church sends a group of campers to LBC for a week that they will also send cabin leaders.
 We think this is the best long term ministry for both the camper and the church.
 Pastors and youth group leaders will receive priority as cabin leaders as long as they meet all qualifications to serve.

 How can I prepare to be a cabin leader?
 Read your Bible and pray through some gospel conversations.
 Come rested, fit, and prepared.
 Arrive at camp on time for your first cabin leader meetings.